 In May 2018, legislation was passed to allow the sale of vape products containing nicotine in Canada.

 Vaping is covered by the Smoke Free Ontario Act.
 People over age 19 can buy these products in Canada and the Smoke-Free Ontario Act has rules about where you can use them.

 My concerns are the common concerns among health-professionals.

 E-cigarettes have been sort of glamorized as smoking’s cool cousin.
 And the flavours seem to appeal to teens.
 This goes against all the gains made with the tobacco industry in not marketing to teens and the province’s move toward having a “smoke free” environment.

 E-cigarettes have not been around long enough for researchers to study the long-term effects.
-The ingredients of the cartridges are not regulated – so how do we know exactly what is in it?
+Do we know exactly what is in the pods?
 What are you breathing in?
 Who made it?
 Who made the battery device and how – is that safe?